isomerpages/mddi-corp/_join-us/Scholarship/Frequently Asked Questions.md

 <p></p>
 </li>
 <li>
-<p>Do I apply for universities on my own, or will MCI apply on my behalf?</p>
+<p>Do I apply for universities on my own, or will MDDI apply on my behalf?</p>
 <p></p>
 <p>You should apply for universities, both local and overseas, on your own.
-This should be done concurrently with your application for all MCI Scholarships.</p>
+This should be done concurrently with your application for all MDDI Scholarships.</p>
 <p></p>
 </li>
 <li>
-<p>What career development opportunities can I look forward to as a MCI Information
+<p>What career development opportunities can I look forward to as a MDDI
-Service scholar / Translation scholar?</p>
+Information Service scholar / Translation scholar?</p>
 <p></p>
 <p>Upon graduation, all scholars will join MDDI as an Information Officer.</p>
 <p></p>